-With over 2 billion copies of her books in print, British author Agatha Christie (1890-1976) has kept countless readers up into the early morning hours.
+With more than 2 billion copies of her books in print, British author Agatha Christie (1890-1976) has kept countless readers up into the early morning hours.
 Occasionally, the mystery surrounding her personal life—including a high-profile disappearance in the 1920s—has rivaled the best of her fiction.
 Let's take a look at some of the verifiable details of the famed crime writer’s life and times.

 Before becoming a bestselling novelist, Christie’s mother was said to be against her daughter learning how to read until age 8 (Christie taught herself) and insisted on home-schooling the budding author.
 Mrs. Christie refused to let Agatha pursue any formal education until the age of 15, when her family dispatched her to a Paris finishing school.

 After an adolescence spent reading books and writing stories, Christie’s sister Madge dared her sibling to attack a novel-length project.
 Christie accepted the challenge and wrote The Mysterious Affair at Styles, a mystery featuring a soldier on sick leave who finds himself embroiled in a poisoning at a friend’s estate.
 The novel, which featured Hercule Poirot, was rejected by six publishers before being printed in 1920.

 The dapper Poirot, a mustachioed detective who took a gentleman's approach to crime-solving, might be Christie’s best-known creation.
 Christie was said to have been inspired when she caught sight of a Belgian man deboarding a bus in the early 1910s.
 He was reportedly a bit odd-looking, with a curious style of facial hair and a quizzical expression.
 His fictional counterpart's debut in The Mysterious Affair at Styles would be Poirot's first of more than 40 appearances.